zoro-21/-Care-Clinic-tars/README.md

 npm run test:e2e
 ```

-## Mock Salesforce flow

-Submitting the appointment modal calls the mock Salesforce service to:

-1. Create a Lead.
-2. Create a follow-up Task.
-3. Store the conversation transcript.
-4. Calculate lead temperature as Hot, Warm, or Cold.

-Recent mock leads are persisted to browser `localStorage` and surfaced on the `/admin` demo page.

 ## Tars AI Chat

 The floating chat component can load a real Tars embed script when `VITE_TARS_EMBED_URL` is present.
 Configure the Tars agent to answer the FAQ knowledge base, ask whether the visitor is a new or existing patient, capture appointment details, and demonstrate Salesforce handoff through the mock service or a production API.